kiranshila/casperflow_dearimgui/README.md

 ## Structure

-All the GUI stuff is written in CPP for now, until the ImGui wrapper matures We're using Conan to grab the CPP deps, and using Corrosion to build and link the rust stuff.
+All the GUI stuff is written in CPP for now until the ImGui wrapper matures.
+We're using Conan to grab the CPP deps, and using Corrosion to build and link the rust stuff.